rastangineer/blog/_posts/2020-11-16-linkdumps.md

 * [Can AHK copy to clipboard the webpage title and url in markdown format? - AutoHotkey Community - Mozilla Firefox](https://www.autohotkey.com/boards/viewtopic.php?t=72431)

   I used this little trick to improve my productivity when Im saving links and interesting stuff.
-Actually this is the way this file is crwated.
+Actually this is the way this file is created.
 Normally, I will compile a list of links using `F9` key as I browse for a week, then I edit this file, add the comments and the front matter at the top.